adessoSE/jekyll2cms/README.md

    run: docker run -e REPOSITORY_REMOTE_URL='${{ secrets.REPOSITORY_REMOTE_URL }}' -e REPOSITORY_LOCAL_USER_NAME='${{ secrets.REPOSITORY_LOCAL_USER_NAME }}' -e REPOSITORY_LOCAL_USER_MAIL='${{ secrets.REPOSITORY_LOCAL_USER_MAIL }}' -e REPOSITORY_LOCAL_USER_PASSWORD='${{ secrets.REPOSITORY_LOCAL_USER_PASSWORD }}' <your_docker_hub_user>/<your_docker_hub_image>:<tag>
 ```

-## Program sequence
+# Program sequence

-jekyll2cms is a Java Spring Boot program.
-The execution is separated into for steps.
+jekyll2cms is a Java Spring Boot application.
+The execution is separated into four steps.

 * Check configuration
 * Clone repository
-* execute `jekyll build` and copy generated xml files to a specific folder
+* Execute `jekyll build` and copy generated xml files to specified folder

-* commit and push changed files to remote repository
+* Commit and push generated files to remote repository

-At first jekyll2cms checks if the configurations using environment variables are done correctly.
+jekyll2cms will first check if the configuration and the associated environment variables are passed correctly.
-Then the configured repository is cloned.
+The target repository will then be cloned.
-The next step is the execution of the `jekyll build` command.
-This step generates the xml files to a new folder named _site.
+`jekyll build` is executed and generates the xml files in the `_site` directory.
-jekyll2cms copies every generated xml file from this _site folder to assets/first-spirit-xml.
+The generated xml files are moved from `_site` to `assets/first-spirit-xml`.
-Also all images which are used in the xml files are copied from the _site folder to assets/images.
+Images used in the markdown files are copied to` assets/images`.

-As the last step jekyll2cms checks if any files changed.
+jekyll2cms then checks if any files have changed.
-This is done using git status in JGit.
+This is done using `git status` in JGit.
-If there are any changes, these changes are committed and pushed to the repository using a commit message that contains all changes.
+Any changes are committed and pushed to the remote repository using a commit message that specifies the changes.
-If there were no changes, the process is finished and no commits are made.
+The process is finished without commits if no changes were detected.
-After this jekyll2cms stops itself.

-### Exit program

-jekyll2cms will stop after its work is done.
-This can either be after sucessfully pushing the generated xml files or if there are no changes to commit.
-In both cases jekyll2cms will exit with exit code 0.
+jekyll2cms then exits.

+## Program exit

+jekyll2cms will exit successfuly if
+- the generated xml files were pushed successfuly
+- or if a commit doesn't containt new changes.

+jekyll2cms will exit with code 0 in both cases.

 ### Error codes

-During the execution of jekyll2cms, there can also appear some errors, for example due to misconfiguration or errors in jekyll.
-We have defined some error codes to make debugging easier.
+jekyll2cms can fail during execution.
+Reasons might include misconfiguration or errors in Jekyll.
+We have defined error codes to make debugging easier.

 | Exit code | Description |
 | ------------- | ------------- |